lytics/metafora/README.md

 go get -v -u github.com/lytics/metafora/examples/koalemosctl koalemosctl sleep 3 # where "sleep 3" is any command on your $PATH
 ```

+Since koalemosd is a simple wrapper around OS processes, it does not use the
+state machine (`statemachine.StatefulHandler`).

 Terms
 -----